AnasMK9/PathTracer/README.md

 # Files Description

-1- Run.py: Runs a simulation for the algorithm and shows the real path and estimated path of movement 2- rogueAP.py: Simulates the movement of the transmitter and stores the movement in a file 3- server.py: A local server that receives the RSSI readings from the 4 receivers and runs the algorithm to estimate the path 4- results.py: Refine the estimated path and produce a plot showing the real and estimated path
+1- Run.py: Runs a simulation for the algorithm and shows the real path and estimated path of movement.

+2- rogueAP.py: Simulates the movement of the transmitter and stores the movement in a file.

+3- server.py: A local server that receives the RSSI readings from the 4 receivers and runs the algorithm to estimate the path.

+4- results.py: Refine the estimated path and produce a plot showing the real and estimated path.